Product labelsUpdated 22 days ago

 0.7% Total Nitrogen refers to the nitrogen element only (in the bottle) and calculated per regulatory requirements on how 'Total Nitrogen' is defined (in the same way that the food industry has continually evolving regulations that determine how, say, 'protein' is defined)

-The old 'ppm' labels represented the contents in hobbyist vernacular.
+In summary, old 'ppm' labels represented the contents in hobbyist vernacular.
 Newer labels reflect current fertiliser regulations.